Building or renovating

 There are lots of checks and balances involved in building work, and various milestones that need to be reached before progressing from one stage to the next.
 The person who plays a very important part in making sure that all the boxes are ticked is the building certifier.

-The certifier is a highly qualified building industry professional whose role is to check that your builder has complied with the approved building plans and appropriate building standards.
+The building certifier is a highly qualified building industry professional whose role is to check that your builder has complied with the approved building plans and appropriate building provisions.

 - assess and approve plans relating to new or altered buildings